GDSC-AJCE/first-contribution/README.md

 src="https://firstcontributions.github.io/assets/Readme/submit-pull-request.png"
 alt="submit pull request" />

-Soon I'll be merging all your changes into the main branch of this project.
+Soon we'll be merging all your changes into the main branch of this project.
 You will get a notification email once the changes have been merged.